eric-solak/AI-Equation-Solver/README.md

 # AI Equation Solver

-This project utilizes AI to solve mathematical equations extracted from images and graph the results.
+This project utilizes AI to extact and solve mathematical equations from images and graph the results.

 ## Features